There is a lot of confusion about currency and money in Cuba.

 You might think that Cuba must be cheap because you’ve heard that a doctor earns 40 CUC a month.

 Well, it’s not… (And a physician does not live on 40 CUC).
 Cuba is expensive.
 Nobody can live in Havana on 40 CUC a month.
 If you don’t want to go hungry, you need about a hundred.
 And if you want to buy clothes and wear shoes you need a hundred more and if you want to keep your house in a reasonable state that’s another hundred…

-I believe that a Cuban needs about 200-300 CUC a month to live a decent life…
+I believe that a Cuban in Havana needs about 200-300 CUC a month to live a decent life…

 Because jobs don’t pay those salaries everybody is making money on the side.
 Or even worse, the salary people get is the pocket money you make on the side.